geoalgo/voronoiSettlers/README.md

 voronoiSettlers
 ===============

-Implementation of the settlers board game
+Implementation of the settlers board game.